e7v/casca/README.md

 ## Commands

-.beats - Returns the current internet time

-.bytes - Return the byte representation of .

-.c — Query Google calculator.

-.calc - Return the Frink calc for.

-.char - Get info about a sequence.

 .choose <red> <blue> - for when you just can't decide.

-.dict - Returns the definition of.

-.ety — Look up the etymology of a word

 .g - Google for and return the top result.